 reception and assistance arrangements, and public information

-l) Enhance humanitarian protection measures for cross-border disaster displaced persons,

-including on admission, stay and situations where return is not possible, and expand

-mechanisms for resilience and lasting solutions by harmonizing approaches at subregional and regional levels
+k) Harmonize and develop approaches and mechanisms at subregional and regional levels to address the vulnerabilities of persons affected by sudden-onset and slow-onset natural disasters, by ensuring they have access to humanitarian assistance that meets their essential needs with full respect for their rights wherever they are, and by promoting

+sustainable outcomes that increase resilience and self-reliance, taking into account the

+capacities of all countries involved

+l) Develop coherent approaches to address the challenges of migration movements in the

+context of sudden-onset and slow-onset natural disasters, including by taking into

+consideration relevant recommendations from State-led consultative processes, such as

+the Agenda for the Protection of Cross-Border Displaced Persons in the Context of

+Disasters and Climate Change, and the Platform on Disaster Displacement

-OBJECTIVE 3: Provide adequate and timely information at all stages of migration
+OBJECTIVE 3: Provide accurate and timely information at all stages of migration

-We commit to strengthen our efforts to provide, make available and disseminate adequate,
+We commit to strengthen our efforts to provide, make available and disseminate accurate,

 timely, accessible, and transparent information on migration-related aspects for and between

-States, communities and migrants by taking into account all stages of migration.
+States, communities and migrants at all stages of migration.
 We further commit to use this information to develop migration policies that provide a high degree of predictability and

 certainty for all actors involved.

-this regard, the following actions are instrumental:
+To realize this commitment, we will draw from the following actions:

-a) Launch a centralized and publicly available website to share information on regular migration options and employment opportunities for prospective and returning migrants, including on country-specific immigration laws and policies, visa requirements and
+a) Launch and publicize a centralized and publicly accessible national website to make

-application formalities, professional qualification requirements, training and study opportunities, job vacancies, and living costs and conditions, in order to inform the decisions of migrants
+information available on regular migration options , such as on country-specific immigration laws and policies, visa requirements, application formalities, fees and conversion criteria, employment permit requirements, professional qualification requirements, credential assessment and equivalences, training and study opportunities, and living costs and conditions, in order to inform the decisions of migrants

-b) Enhance systematic bilateral, regional and international cooperation between States to exchange information and intelligence on migration-related trends, including irregular
+b) Promote and improve systematic bilateral, regional and international cooperation and dialogue to exchange information on migration-related trends, including through joint

-migration, mixed movements, smuggling of migrants and trafficking in persons, through joint

-databases, online platforms, international training centres and liaison networks
+databases, online platforms, international training centres and liaison networks, while

+upholding the right to privacy and protecting personal data

-c) Establish information centres along migration routes that provide child-sensitive and gender-responsive support and counselling, offer
+c) Establish open and accessible information points along relevant migration routes that can

+refer migrants to child-sensitive and gender-responsive support and counselling, offer

 opportunities to communicate with consular representatives of the country of origin, and

-make available relevant information, including on fundamental human rights, international protection, asylum procedures, options and pathways for regular migration, and possibilities for voluntary return, in a language the person concerned understands
+make available relevant information, including on human rights and fundamental freedoms, appropriate protection and assistance, options and pathways for regular migration, and possibilities for return, in a language the person concerned understands

-d) Provide newly arrived migrants and returnees, respectively, with targeted, accessible and comprehensive information on their rights and
+d) Provide newly arrived migrants with targeted, gender-responsive, child-sensitive, accessible and comprehensive information and legal guidance on their rights and

 obligations, including on compliance with national and local laws, obtaining of work and